 Water that has a brown or red tint is a sign of corroded pipes.
 When corroded metal flakes off the interior of the pipe it causes water to be discolored.
 Discolored water can be very toxic if consumed and is a major indicator to get your pipes repiped.

 When pipes begin to fail, they leak.
 However, many property owners mistake minor leaks as par for the course when it comes to plumbing.
 Although that can be the case in some instances, most often, if your building is more than 20 years old, minor leaks are the number one indicator of an entire piping network that is on the brink of catastrophic failure.
-It is more than likely your pipes are all around the same age give or take a few years so, once one leak happens expect many more after that.
+It is more than likely your pipes are all around the same age give or take a few years so, once one leak happens to expect much more after that.

 Pipes and plumbing fixtures are designed to be quiet.
 Noisy plumbing is a sure sign that something is wrong.
-Since pipes and fixtures are designed to function with a standard amount of both low and or high pressure, variances in pressure can make pipes ‘come alive’ with a variety of clicks, moans, screeches and thuds.
+Since pipes and fixtures are designed to function with a standard amount of both low and or high pressure, variances in pressure can make pipes ‘come alive’ with a variety of clicks, moans, screeches, and thuds.

 Plumbing is frequently taken for granted.
 Since most of your piping systems are buried within your property’s walls, it’s easy to ignore what your pipes might be trying to tell you.
 But instead of being complacent, listen to your pipes.
 They might be trying to warn you of a pending disaster.
 And if you are experiencing any of these signs, consider repiping, as it can save you money in the long run and is an unobtrusive solution to a potentially catastrophic situation.